Altru Health System

 Altru Health System is an American healthcare organization headquartered in Grand Forks, North Dakota.
 Altru is a nonprofit serving over 230,000 residents in northeast North Dakota and northwestern Minnesota.
-It employs around 3,500 health professionals and support staff.
+It employs more than 3,200 health professionals and support staff.
 As a regional-owned health system, Altru has provided healthcare for over 130 years.

-Altru Health System's facilities include a 257-bed acute care hospital, a 10-bed specialty center, 14 clinics across eastern North Dakota and northwest Minnesota.
-Altru Hospital has been designated a Level II trauma center.
+Altru Health System's facilities system includes an acute care hospital, a specialty hospital, a Level II trauma center, and twenty practice locations across eastern North Dakota and northwest Minnesota.

-Targeted for completion in late 2024, Altru’s newly constructed hospital will include seven floors, space for 226 licensed patient beds, a 16-bed observation unit and an entire negative pressure unit.

 Facilities

 Altru Health Systems facilities in Grand Forks include the following: